Homebuyer Program

 Families interested in applying for a Skagit Habitat for Humanity home begin by attending a mandatory Affordable Housing Orientation.
 At the meeting, we will explain the program requirements, criteria, and expectations; describe the type of homes we build; and talk about how the application process works and answer questions.
 Meetings are scheduled on an irregular basis to coincide with upcoming new construction.

-*If you are applying for our Anacortes homes, attending orientation is not mandatory.
+*If you are applying for our Parkside Cottages homes in Anacortes, attending orientation is not mandatory.

 Find more FAQs here.